 Students must timely submit all grievances in writing (The written grievance form is located on the PCC Portal under FORMS, "Student Grievance Incident Report Form") to the Dean of Students.
 The grievance should clearly and concisely describe the alleged incident(s), when and where it occurred, and the desired remedy sought.
-The grievance should be signed by the initiator or, in the case of an email submission, sent as an email attachment, in letter format and should contain the name and all contact information for the grievance.
-Additionally, the initiator of a formal grievance should submit any supporting materials in writing as quickly as is practicable.
+The grievance should be signed by the initiator or, in the case of an email submission, sent as an email attachment, in letter format and should contain the name and all contact information for the grievant.
+Any supporting documentation and evidence should be referenced within the body of the formal grievance.
+Additionally, the initiator of a formal grievance should submit any supporting materials in writing as guickly as is practicable.